 Firstly, the Valuer has to assess the value of the completed development.For residential developments this is the likely end sales price of the units or accommodation to be created.
 For Commercial developments this will typically be the NET income of the completed development capitalised at an appropriate all risks yield.
 This is known as the ‘gross development value’ the maximum end value proceeds from selling or leasing the development.

-Then from the ‘gross development value’ the Valuer then deducts land acquisition costs, building costs, profit, costs of finance to derive what the land is worth today.
+Then from the ‘gross development value’ the Valuer then deducts land acquisition costs, building costs, profit, costs of finance and an appropriate profit margin for the developer to derive what the land is worth today.
 The valuer who will be a Chartered Valuation Surveyor will then make an end adjustment to the derived valuation is planning permission has not yet been granted.

 In simple terms the valuation method is